 - 1. Sample from the windrow created by a single truck.
 Visually divide the windrow length into three equal sections. - 2.
-Sample from the middle of each of the three sections as shown in the diagrams below. - 3.
-Remove and discard the top 12 inches of material or half the depth of the windrow, whichever is less. - 4.
-Remove one increment for each required sample, from each location by digging vertically down with a square point shovel. - 5.
+Sample from the middle of each of the three sections as shown in the diagrams below.
+Remove and discard the top 12 inches of material.
+Remove one increment for each required sample, from each location by digging vertically down with a square point shovel. - 3.
 Place each sample increment from the first location into separate approved containers.
 Move to the second location and add one sample increment to each container.
-Move to third location and repeat sampling. - 6.
+Move to third location and repeat sampling. - 4.
 Place the acceptance sample containers in an insulated box for transport to the Lab.